hyperledger/fabric-sdk-java/README.md

 * TCerts are not supported: JIRA FAB-1401
 * HSM not supported.
 JIRA FAB-3137
-* Single Crypto strength 256 JIRA FAB-2564

 <p &nbsp; />
 <p &nbsp; />

 `*************************************************`
+## *v1.1.0-alpha*

-## *v1.0.1*
+## v1.1 release notes
+Please review the [v1.1 release notes](./docs/release_v1.1.0_notes.md) to familarize yourself with changes since v1.0 sdk release

-### Git v1.0.1
+### Git v1.1.0-alpha

-There is a git tagged v1.0.1  release of the SDK where there is no need to build the Hyperledger Fabric and Hyperledger Fabric CA described below.
+There is a git tagged v1.1.0-alpha  release of the SDK where there is no need to build the Hyperledger Fabric and Hyperledger Fabric CA described below.
-The provided docker-compose.yaml for the integration tests should pull v1.0.1  tagged images from Docker hub.
+The provided docker-compose.yaml for the integration tests should pull v1.1.0-alpha  tagged images from Docker hub.

-The v1.0.1 version of the Hyperledger Fabric Java SDK is published to Maven so you can directly use in your application's pom.xml.
+The v1.1.0-alpha version of the Hyperledger Fabric Java SDK is published to Maven so you can directly use in your application's pom.xml.

 [Maven Repository Hyperledger Fabric Java SDK](https://mvnrepository.com/artifact/org.hyperledger.fabric-sdk-java/fabric-sdk-java)